North Toronto Christian School: History

 North Toronto Christian School was founded in 1981.

 NTCS originally occupied the former Page Public School building, which was closed as an operating school by the North York Board of Education (later Toronto District School Board) in 1981.
 Its first lease was for five years and was terminated on July 31, 2011.
 The Page Avenue property was sold to a private owner.
 Formerly called The Yorkland School, the high school adopted the elementary school's name, North Toronto Christian School, during a merger between the two schools at the beginning of the 2011/2012 school year.

-From March 13, 2020 to the end of the 2019–2020 school year, the school building was closed due to the COVID-19 pandemic in Toronto.
+From March 13, 2020, to the end of the 2019–2020 school year, the school building was closed due to the COVID-19 pandemic in Toronto.
 The school used online learning during that time.

 Property

 North Toronto Christian School is situated on a 5 acre campus near the intersection of Highway 401 and Highway 404 in North York, an area of Toronto.
 It occupies a former commercial office building and fitness centre with a total of 80000 sqft of space on two floors.
 Evidence of the building's past can still be seen in some areas throughout the building.

 High school classrooms are numbered N1-N6, C1-C8, and S1 (N for North, C for Central Square, and S for South).

 There is a music classroom in room N6, and science classrooms in rooms N3-N5.

-In 2010–2011, the building was renovated and expanded in order to accommodate elementary school students and staff.
+In 2010–2011, the building was renovated and expanded to accommodate elementary school students and staff.
 The elementary school building, which was rented from the Toronto District School Board, was demolished in 2011, as the property was sold by the TDSB to a property developer.

 Technology

 One of NTCS's computer labs, room C6.
 The computers in the photo were replaced in 2018.

 There are three computer labs with Internet access in rooms C4, C6, and C8.
 All computers in the computer labs run on Windows 10 Home and have Microsoft Office 2007 and LibreOffice installed, along with tools for programming in Python and Java.
-There are no student libraries, however, the Toronto Public Library's Fairview branch is 1.5 km away.
+There are no student libraries, however, the Toronto Public Library's Fairview branch is 1.5km away.